Dirt vs soil: what’s the difference?

 - Sustain It, leaving it as we found it (which isn’t a bad option if it was handed to us in great working order);

-Hmm, dunno… might we suggest pursuing Option #3?
+Might we suggest pursuing Option #3?

 There’s a huge groundswell of other people around the country and world who are doing the same.
-If you’ll make the choice to start caring about the dirt in your yard, garden or farm, we might just be able to put out the fire together.
+If you’ll make the choice to start caring about the soil in your yard, garden or farm, we might just be able to put out the fire together.

-Now go get dirty!
+Now go soil yourself!

 Other articles you might enjoy: